 When developing a financial plan, however, be sure to accomplish these five dos – and avoid the five don’ts.

-Do'sDos
+Dos

 Do set goals

 The primary objective of financial plans is to help realize a person's financial goals.
-There’s no one-size-fits-all plan simply because most people's chief most important goals are different.
+There’s no one-size-fits-all plan simply because most people's most important goals are different.
 Do you want to travel once you hit the age of 50, for example?
 Start a business at 30?
 Raise a large family?
 All these goals presuppose different financial plans.

 Do create a budget

-Some people avoid budgets because tthey think that the word alone he word connotes scrimping or cutting back to them.
-As well, people avoid budgets because think that theyll be judged about potential money mistakes.
-Dont be afraid of a budget.
+Some people avoid budgets because they think that the word alone connotes scrimping or cutting back.
+As well, people avoid budgets because think that they’ll be judged about potential money mistakes.

+Don’t be afraid of a budget.
 There does not need to be judgement involved.
 In financial plan terms, “budget” just means you have a steady working knowledge of expenses versus income each month.
 Think of it as a type of cash flow statement for your family.

 You also need to divide these into categories, such as housing, food, utilities, and so forth.
 A budget allows you to see how much disposable income you have to achieve your goals and to make any necessary adjustments.